basekit/google-webfonts-json-encoder/README.md

 * l: path to the yml file, defaults to config/google_fonts.yml.

 * d: target folder, defaults to current one.

-* f: fonts format to download, defaults to woff,woff2,ttf.

 You can set your own defaults in config.js.